JazSingh/Slides-INFOMAS/slides.md

 * We know how to calculate how reliable each individual rating is: $\omega_K$
 * We use this to express:
     * Rating reliability $\rho_{RK}$: The total reliability of the individual ratings.
-    * Deviation reliability $\rho_{DK}$: The higher the variance in the ratings is, the more volatile the agent is likely to fulfilling its agreements.
+    * Deviation reliability $\rho_{DK}$: The higher the variability in the ratings is, the more volatile the agent is likely to fulfilling its agreements.

 ---